 Experimental Brain Research

-Haworth, Joshua L.; Vallabhajosula, Srikant; and Stergiou, Nicholas, "Gaze and posture coordinate differently with the complexity of visual stimulus motion" (2014).
+Haworth, Joshua L.; Vallabhajosula, Srikant; and Stergiou, Nikolaos, "Gaze and posture coordinate differently with the complexity of visual stimulus motion" (2014).
 Journal Articles.
 173.